YummyOreo/bismuth/docs/architecture.md

 This is the Markdown file handling.
 This loads the markdown files from a dir, or a single file from a path.
 The paths are stored relative to the config dir.
 ## Socrates-Lexer:
 This is handling for the tokenizing a markdown file.
 Read more about this [here](../socrates-lexer/readme.md)
+## Socrates-Parser:
+This is for parsing a tokenized file into a AST